Austro-Turkish War (1788–1791): Outcomes

-Home front in Austria
+The home front in Austria

 The war had serious negative effects on the economy of Austria, and derailed progress in creating a modern civil society.
 Calinger writes:

 To have the time and financial resources to establish his domestic reforms, Joseph II needed stability in foreign affairs.
 It is a well-tested maxim that war stops reform.
 Joseph's predatory foreign policy, however, joined with that of Catherine II, led to a war against the Ottoman Turks from 1787 to 1790.
 This war devastated his domestic economy.
 The next year the national debt soared to 22 million gulden, and in 1790 it reached 400 million.
 As food prices and taxes rose and a new conscription was implemented, the mood in Vienna turned ugly.
 Bread riots erupted after the bad harvest of 1788/89 and the emperor's popularity plummeted.

 Solomon writes that even "the morale of the cultural elite was severely eroded; fears of conscription led many aristocratic families to leave Vienna, and there were widespread feelings of disillusionment with Emperor Joseph, a sense that he had betrayed the promise of an enlightened reform movement."